natcap/invest.users-guide/source/blue_carbon.rst

 .. math:: V_{x, initial} = \sum_{t=0}^{t_{final}-1} \frac{p_t \Delta C_{x,initial} R_x^t }{(1+d)^t}

 where

+..
+I feel like a lot of the awkwardness in the math in this document is due to keeping track of timing of LULC changes.
+I think this would be easy to address from a notation perspective.

  * :math:`t_{final}` is the number of years between the current date and the end of the habitat change
  * :math:`p_t` is the price of carbon at time :math:`t`